reactgraphqlacademy/graphql-api-training/README.md

 Resolvers are functions that have 4 arguments `(parent, args, context, info)`.
 In this exercise, we are only going to use the first 2 arguments: `parent` and `args`.

-Parent points to the parent object.
+The first argument `parent` points to the parent object.
 In the following example parent points to the author object:

 ```js
 const resolvers = {